koreakit/korea-for-woocommerce/readme.txt

 2. Add the postcode finder feature for Korean adresses.
 3. Add Naver Analytics feature.
 4. Add your products on Naver Shopping and/or Daum Shopping.
-5. Add delivery companies to \"WooCommerce Shipment Tracking\"
+5. Add korean delivery companies to "WooCommerce Shipment Tracking"
 6. Answer your customers questions with the chat buttons of Kakao Channel or Naver TalkTalk.

 == Installation ==